paulocntlc/paulocantalice.github.io/_portfolio/portfolio-1.md

 ---
 title: "Blog of Boitempo"
 excerpt: "Translation of texts to the blog of Boitempo>"
-collection: portfolio
+collection: portfolioo
 ---

-Here you can check some translations I did for the blog of the publishing house Boitempo.
+Here you can see some translations of texts I did for the Boitempo publishing house blog.